simp/simp-doc/docs/changelogs/latest.rst

   * `SIMP-5974`_: Ensure that the ``incron`` spawned ``puppet generate types`` would not overwhelm the puppet server due to an `upstream bug in the incron package`_.
-This involved both pinning the incron version to a version that did not have bugs as well as reducing the footprint of the monitoried files in the filesystem.
+This involved both pinning the incron version to a version that did not have bugs as well as reducing the footprint of the monitored files in the filesystem.
 See :ref:`faq-puppet-generate_types` for additional information.